jacubero/aws-architect-associate/docs/domains.rst

 	* Customer-provided keys (SSE-C)

-* *Client-side* encryption that requires encrypting the data before sending it to AWS service.
+* **Client-side encryption** that requires encrypting the data before sending it to AWS service.
+Encrypt data client-side and upload the encrypted data to Amazon S3.
+In this case, you manage the encryption process, the encryption keys, and related tools.
 Options:

-	* KMS managed master encryption keys (CSE-KMS).
+	* *KMS managed master encryption keys (CSE-KMS)*.
+When using an AWS KMS-managed customer master key to enable client-side data encryption, you provide an AWS KMS customer master key ID (CMK ID) to AWS.

-	* Customer managed master encryption keys (CSE-C).
+	* *Customer managed master encryption keys (CSE-C)*.
+Your client-side master keys and your unencrypted data are never sent to AWS.
+It's important that you safely manage your encryption keys because if you lose them, you can't decrypt your data.
+Sometimes the CSE-C is required for strict compliance and regulatory requirements of the company.

-Sometimes the client-side encryption is required for compliance with regulations.
 You can store keys using:

 * *Key Management Service* which is a customer software-based key management integrated with many AWS services (for instance Amazon EBS, S3, RDS, Readshift, Elastic Transcode, WorkMail, EMR) and you can use it directly from application.